 “Marte Arroz” is a popular tapas dish in Madrid.
-This dish usually consists of beef, lamb or goat meatballs and is cooked in olive oil.
+This dish usually consists of beef, lamb, or goat meatballs and is cooked in olive oil.
 “Ponda De Pollo” is a typical delicacy in Madrid where meatballs are marinated in garlic and wine for several hours before being steamed.
-“Bandera De Pollo” which translates to “cooked meat balls” is a very traditional delicacy in Madrid and is often served during special occasions.
+“Bandera De Pollo” which translates to “cooked meatballs” is a very traditional delicacy in Madrid and is often served on special occasions.

 Seafood Paella is one of the most famous Spanish dishes in the world.
 The original meaning of paella is “fish in a bowl”.
 In many areas of central and southern Spain, people have been making seafood paella for hundreds of years.
 “Arroz morrocanco” is a seafood paella dish from Valencia that is famous all over the world.

 Bacalao, the buttery spicy vegetable soup is another famous delicacy in Madrid.
-Many local restaurants specialize in bacalao and can be found on every corner of Spain.
+Many local restaurants specialize in bacalao which can be found on every corner of Spain.
 “Bacalao” means buttery in Spanish and has a very strong aroma.
-Spanish like their fish cooked really slow, and this is what the bacalao is remembered for.
+Spanish like their fish cooked really slowly, and this is what the bacalao is remembered for.
 “Bacalao de manzanillo” literally means “peeled manzanillo”.

 Most Iconic And Traditional Spanish Dishes Of All Time

 Patatas Bravas are probably some of the most famous snacks in Spain.
-And the great thing about patatas is that they can be fried up and eaten like a snack!
+And the great thing about patents is that they can be fried up and eaten like a snack!

 Pimientos De Verano, Or “Chips Of Verano”

 A very popular dish in central Spain is the “tortilla”.
-Tortillas are thin, round breads that are filled with black beans and rice.
+Tortillas are thin, round bread that is filled with black beans and rice.
 Traditionally, they are served alongside steamed white rice.
-But if you are near Madrid, you can also try out other types such as “tortilla e peas” (vegetable eel), “tortilla con carne” (vegetable carne with beans) or “tortilla con salsa” (seaweed omelet).
-Another dish in central Spain that you might try is the “churros” that are made using sweet corn.
+But if you are near Madrid, you can also try out other types such as “tortilla e peas” (vegetable eel), “tortilla con Carne” (vegetable Carne with beans), or “tortilla con salsa” (seaweed omelet).
+Another dish in central Spain that you might try is the “churros” which are made using sweet corn.